Dual pairs for non-abelian fluids: Introduction

 Concerning the volume preserving situation (i.e. the EPAut$_{\rm vol}$ case), a pair of momentum maps has been found in \cite{GBTrVi2013} that extends the dual pair for the ideal fluid found in \cite{MaWe83}.
 Interestingly, the proper definition of one of the momentum maps needs the introduction of new infinite-dimensional Lie groups, such as the group of special Hamiltonian automorphisms and the group of Vlasov chromomorphisms, defined in \cite{GBTrVi2013}. {In this case, one of the momentum maps yields a Clebsch representation that extends the classical Clebsch representation for ideal fluid to the non-abelian case, whereas the other momentum map recovers, as a particular case, the expression of the Klimontovich particle solution of the Yang-Mills Vlasov equations.}

-Finally, let us briefly recall the definition of a dual pair in the finite dimensional context, as formalized in \cite{We83}.
+\paragraph{Dual pairs of momentum maps.} Let us briefly recall the definition of a dual pair in the finite dimensional context, as formalized in \cite{We83}.
 Let $(M,\omega)$ be a finite dimensional symplectic manifold and let $P_1, P_2$ be two finite dimensional Poisson manifolds.
 A pair of Poisson mappings

+is called a dual pair if $\ker T\J_L$ and $\ker T\J_R$ are symplectic orthogonal complements of one another, i.e. $(\ker T\J_L)^\om=\ker T\J_R$.
+In infinite dimensions, due to the weakness of the symplectic form, one has to impose both identities \cite{GBVi2011}

+In many cases of interest, and this will be the case in the present paper too, the Poisson maps $\J_1$ and $\J_2$ are momentum mappings arising from the commuting Hamiltonian actions of two Lie groups $H$ and $G$ on $M$.
+We assume that both momentum maps are equivariant, so that they are Poisson maps with respect to the Lie-Poisson structure on the dual Lie algebras $\h^*$ and $\g^*$: